 - avoiding bright lights at night

-They should avoid stimulants such as caffeine, nicotine, and strenuous physical activity before bed.
-They should also avoid drinking alcohol, which can disrupt sleep.
+You should avoid stimulants such as caffeine, nicotine, and strenuous physical activity before bed.
+You should also avoid drinking alcohol, which can disrupt sleep.

-Bright light therapy or turning on lights brighter than 2,500 lux for two hours in the morning after awakening has been shown to help those with DSP return to their more regular sleep rhythms (Dodson & Zee, 2010).
+Bright light therapy or turning on lights brighter than 2,500 lux for two hours in the morning after awakening has been shown to help those with DSP return to their more regular sleep rhythms.

 Circadian rhythm sleep disorders are not always problematic.
 While some people may not maintain a traditional sleep schedule, people with circadian rhythm sleep disorders may get enough sleep.
 For those that do not sleep enough, complications can include: